Permit to Work System Audits - Some Findings

 Permit Request - simplification opportunities, samples of good permits available to permit issuer, Work approved but contractor training not completed or certificates not checked/available.

-Implement Isolations and Controls - lack of isolation standards based on service, unclear roles and responsibilities, verification of isolations pre-permit issuing, linkage of single isolation plan to multiple permits, isolation tracking, Isolations documents are processed separately from PtW, cross referencing between PtW and isolation permits.
+Implement Isolations and Controls - lack of isolation standards based on service, unclear roles and responsibilities, verification of isolations pre-permit issuing, linkage of single isolation plan to multiple permits, isolation tracking, Isolations documents are processed separately from PtW, cross-referencing between PtW and isolation permits.

 Issue and Accept - permit issuing timing (when resources are limited), toolbox delivery and quality requirements, advance notice of permits, cross referencing requirements.

-Surrender/ Cancel - ensuring field operator involvement in end of job inspection.
+Surrender/ Cancel - ensuring field operator involvement in end-of-job inspection.

 Some Foundational Element Findings

-Roles and Responsibilities - limited internal resource available to conduct permit audits, verification of isolations, use of non-operations staff for key PtW roles, permit issuer responsibilities for remote locations (to permit office), Overlapping responsibilities.
+Roles and Responsibilities - limited internal resources available to conduct permit audits, verification of isolations, use of non-operations staff for key PtW roles, permit issuer responsibilities for remote locations (to permit office), Overlapping responsibilities.

 Training and Competency -training for permit issuers, receivers, isolating authorities and contractors.